 FMLA law protects employees and helps them to balance their work, health, and family responsibilities.
 However, not all employers understand the law, and some willfully deny employees coverage.
 For example, an employer may fail to recognize serious health conditions or may discipline an employee for their FMLA-qualified absences.
 They may also fail to continue health insurance or pressure employees who are on leave to return to work sooner than the employee wants.
 An employee may even be fired for taking FMLA leave.

-Part of our mission here at The Noble Law is educating our communities in North Carolina and New York City about employment law and workers’ rights.
+Part of our mission here at The Noble Law is educating our communities in North Carolina and South Carolina about employment law and workers’ rights.
 Part of our job as employment attorneys is to share our expertise with others, and we do so through educational employment law videos and our Noble Notes blog.
 If you’re interested in learning more about employment law regarding pay, overtime, and leave, or other issues in employment law, explore our resources below:

 Along with representing clients with claims in the area of pay, overtime, and leave, we also represent employees in a variety of other areas of employment law.
 These include: